 The Graduate Program in English offers the Masters of Arts (M.A.), Master of Fine Arts (M.F.A.) and Doctor of Philosophy (Ph.D.) degrees.
-Students in the M.A. program emphasize one of two tracks: (1) Literature, Folklore, and Cultural Studies; (2) Rhetoric and Composition.
+Students in the M.A. program emphasize one of two tracks: (1) Literature, Media, and Culture; (2) Rhetoric and Composition.
 M.F.A. students emphasize Creative Writing.
-Students pursuing an M.A. in Literature, Folklore, and Cultural Studies must complete the Capstone Course in Professional Writing (ENG 5971).
+Students pursuing an M.A. in Literature, Media, and Culture must complete the Capstone Course in Professional Writing (ENG 5971).
 See the Graduate Handbook for description.
 Students in Rhetoric and Composition may write a thesis or take a portfolio examination.
 Creative Writing students present a body of creative work for the thesis.
 All Ph.D. students satisfy core requirements in literature, language study, and literary theory.
 Students then take comprehensive examinations and write dissertations in fields such as Medieval and Early Modern British Literary and Cultural Studies (through 1660); British and Irish Literary and Cultural Studies: 1660-1900; Post-1900 Literary and Cultural Studies (American, British, Irish); American Literary and Cultural Studies to 1900; African-American Literary and Cultural Studies; History of Text Technologies; Feminism, Gender, and Sexuality Studies; Colonial, Postcolonial, and Transnational Literary and Cultural Studies; and Publishing and Editing.
 (Note: A special feature of the Florida State doctoral program is that students may present a body of creative work for the dissertation.)

 Trained at premier research institutions throughout North America and Europe, faculty members are accomplished teachers and scholars.
 Numerous faculty have won College and University teaching awards.
 In addition to prize-winning original fiction and poetry, writing faculty have produced nationally acclaimed textbooks, and faculty research regularly appears in books published by distinguished university presses, as well as the foremost journals in the profession, such as Publications of the Modern Language Association, English Literary History, Modern Drama, and the Journal of English and Germanic Philology.For more information on all faculty, please see the full faculty listing.